only-cliches/NoProto/README.md

 - Zero dependencies
 - #![no_std] support, WASM ready
 - Supports bytewise sorting of buffers
-- Automatic & instant deserilization
+- Automatic & instant serilization
-- Nearly instant serialization
+- Nearly instant deserialization
 - Schemas are dynamic/flexible at runtime
 - Mutate/Update/Delete values in existing buffers
 - Supports native data types
 - Supports collection types (list, map, table & tuple)
 - Supports deep nesting of collection types

 NoProto allows you to store, read & mutate structured data with near zero overhead.
+It's like Cap'N Proto/Flatbuffers except buffers and schemas are dynamic at runtime instead of requiring compilation.
 It's like JSON but faster, type safe and allows native types.
-It's like Cap'N Proto/Flatbuffers except buffers and schemas are dynamic at runtime instead of requiring compilation.

 Bytewise sorting comes in the box and is a first class operation.
-The result is two NoProto buffers can be compared at the byte level *without serializing* and a correct ordering between the buffer's internal values will be the result.
+The result is two NoProto buffers can be compared at the byte level *without deserializing* and a correct ordering between the buffer's internal values will be the result.
 This is extremely useful for storing ordered keys in databases.

-NoProto moves the cost of serialization to the access methods instead of serializing the entire object ahead of time.
+NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.
 This makes it a perfect use case for things like database storage or file storage of structured data.

 *Compared to FlatBuffers / Cap'N Proto*
 - Schemas are dynamic at runtime, no compilation step